rationalrama/godot/README.md

-# Godot Engine
+# Godot Engine FORK

+**THIS FORK WAS CREATED AS A SAVE POINT BEFORE THE ENGINE WENT FULLY WOKE.**

 **[Godot Engine](https://godotengine.org) is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.**

-**THIS FORK WAS CREATED AS A SAVE POINT BEFORE THE ENGINE WENT FULLY WOKE.**

 It provides a comprehensive set of [common tools](https://godotengine.org/features), so that users can focus on making games without having to reinvent the wheel.
 Games can